Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model: Introduction

 Exponentiated distributions were first introduced by Mudholkar and Srivastava \cite{mudholkar1990}.
-The main idea of exponetiated distributions is to exponentiate the Cumulative Density Function (CDF) of an existing distribution.
+The main idea of exponentiated distributions is to exponentiate the Cumulative Density Function (CDF) of an existing distribution.
 It adds more flexibility to the traditional models due to the extra parameter.
 Many modifications of the existing distributions were later introduced following the idea of Mudholkar and Srivastava.
-For instance, Gupta and Kunda introduced exponentiated exponential \cite{gupta}; Nadarajah pioneered exponentiated beta, exponentiated Pareto and exponentiated Gamma \cite{exp_beta,exp_pareto,exp_gumbel}; Nadarajah and Gupta initiated exponentiated Gamma \cite{exp_gamma} and Afify established exponentiated Weibull-Pareto \cite{exp_weibull}.
+For instance, Gupta and Kundu introduced exponentiated exponential \cite{gupta}; Nadarajah pioneered exponentiated beta, exponentiated Pareto and exponentiated Gamma \cite{exp_beta,exp_pareto,exp_gumbel}; Nadarajah and Gupta initiated exponentiated Gamma \cite{exp_gamma} and Afify established exponentiated Weibull-Pareto \cite{exp_weibull}.
 However, none of these models were established using CDF of a composite distribution.
-Moreover, all the exponentiated distributions mentioned above were created by exponentiating the CDF, while exponentiated Inverse-Gamma model we propose was constructed by exponentiating the random variable associated with CDF of a composite distribution.
+Moreover, all the exponentiated distributions mentioned above were created by exponentiating the CDF, while the exponentiated Inverse-Gamma model we propose was constructed by exponentiating the random variable associated with the CDF of a composite distribution.

 The rest of the paper is organized as follows.
-Section 2 provides the derivation of exponentiated Inverse-Gamma Pareto model, the description of its behaviors and an algorithm to obtain the maximum likelihood estimators of the model.
+Section 2 provides the derivation of exponentiated IG-Pareto model, the description of its behaviors and an algorithm to obtain the maximum likelihood estimators of the model.
 We briefly summarize the results from simulation studies in Section 3 to assess the accuracy and consistency of the MLE.
-In Section 4, two numerical examples are presented.
-One is the Danish fire insurance data and the other is Norwegian fire insurance data.
+In Section 4, three numerical examples are presented.
 Conclusions are provided in Section 5.